jag3dagster/AllowBeachSprinklers/docs/README.md

 	- If mod is uninstalled, placed sprinklers will reamin and animations will continue to run, however, the expected adjacent tiles will not be considered 'watered'

 ## Releases
-Releases can be found here and on the [Nexus Mod](https://www.nexusmods.com/stardewvalley/mods/7629) site.
+Releases can be found [here on GitHub](https://github.com/jag3dagster/AllowBeachSprinklers/releases) and on the [Nexus Mod](https://www.nexusmods.com/stardewvalley/mods/7629) site.

 ### 1.0.0
 * Initial release